joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/api-keys-basic-authentication/README.md

 1. Application ID
 2. Application Keys

-The application ID is an identifier for the recipe API.
+The Application ID is an identifier for the recipe API.

-The Applicaiton Key is a unique identifier for your account.
+The Application Key is a unique identifier for your account.

-This API requires a GET request to have the following parameters:
+This API requires a `GET` request to have the following parameters:

 https://api.edamam.com/search?q=SEARCH_TERM&app_id=YOUR_APP_ID&app_key=YOUR_APP_KEY

-Let's use this to create an application where we can search for recipes related to a search querry.
+Let's use this to create an application where we can search for recipes related to a search query.

 ## 3. Authentication